Teen Drama: ROMEO & JULIET

 Sunday 10 February: Orientation & Audition.

-Between Class 1 & 2, parents receive script and role for child via email.
+Between Class 1 & 2, parents receive script and role for teen via email.

 Sunday 17 February: Read through with cast